 Connecting with my intuition and with that lineage helps me look beyond what I see in front of me.
 It allows me to envision the future our world could have.
 It empowers me to see the humanity and the divinity in even the people who are profoundly different from me.
 It leads me to seek connection with those I disagree with, rather than dehumanizing and demonizing them and lets me move beyond anger so I can see a path forward.

-So, I sage my office and use essential oils and herbs.
-I keep fresh flowers on my altar and Tarot cards on my bookshelf.
+So, I create rituals, burn candles and read Tarot cards for friends.
+I keep fresh flowers on my altar and crystals on my bookshelf.
 And I stay open to the infinite possibilities that surround us all.